Message IconCustomer SupportUser IconContact SalesLock IconLogin

 Credit/Source:Arratech

-The EU's core e-invoicing standard, EN 16931, is being updated.
-The revised version is expected mid-2026, and while it might sound like a bureaucratic detail, it has real implications for every software vendor and service provider with Peppol or e-invoicing capabilities built into their platform.
+The EU's core e-invoicing standard, EN 16931, has been updated.
+While it might sound like a bureaucratic detail, it has real implications for every software vendor and service provider with Peppol or e-invoicing capabilities built into their platform.

 Every Peppol invoice in Europe is built on EN 16931